mdubuche27/Dubuche_Lecouffe_DevMobile/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Purpose

+School project DevMobile : Make an app with geolocation of the user and other connected users, a way to see the profil of an other user and start a chat with him.

+# Authors

+Maxence DUBUCHE
+Gauthier LECOUFFE